Judiciary of Mauritius: Structure

 The Judiciary of Mauritius is considered one of the three principal bodies of Mauritian democracy along with the legal and executive.
 It is an independent and competent judicial system which upholds the rule of law, safeguards the rights and freedom of the individual and commands domestic and international confidence.
 The Constitution provides for the institution of an independent judiciary which is based on the concept of separation of powers.
 Mauritius has a single-structured judicial system consisting of two parts, the Supreme Court and the Subordinate Courts.
 The Subordinate Courts consist of the Court of Rodrigues, the Intermediate Court, the Industrial Court, the District Courts, the Bail and Remand Court, the Criminal and Mediation Court and the Commercial Court.
 The Chief Justice is head of the judiciary.
 The Constitution of Mauritius is the supreme legal document of the country.
-The final appeal from decisions of the Court of Appeal of Mauritius to the Judicial Committee of the Privy council in London as provided for under the Constitution of Mauritius.
+The final appeal from decisions of the Court of Appeal of Mauritius to the Judicial Committee of the Privy council in London is provided for under the Constitution of Mauritius.

 Statistics

 As of 2014, a total of 8,594 cases were pending before the Supreme Court of Mauritius.
-The number of cases before the case decreased by 1 per cent in 2014 compared to 2013, while the number of cases disposed increased by 32 per cent.
+The number of pending cases decreased by 1 per cent in 2014 compared to 2013, while the number of cases disposed increased by 32 per cent.
 The number of criminal offences convicted before the Criminal Division of the Supreme Court increased by 8 per cent in 2014.
 There were three sodomy and twelve convictions in drug related cases in 2014.
 The number of cases reduced in Intermediate courts by 5 per cent on account of decrease of criminal cases by 21 per cent and increase in number of civil cases by 5 per cent.
 The number of cases in Industrial court increased by 9 per cent as there was 39 per cent increase in criminal cases and a marginal increase in civil cases.
-As much of 42 per cent of cases in district courts were from urban areas, while the Division III of District Court of Port Louis disposed most number of cases in 2014 among all district courts.
+As much as 42 per cent of cases in district courts were from urban areas, while the Division III of District Court of Port Louis disposed the highest number of cases in 2014 among all district courts.